dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Looping by Valid Time
 ^^^^^^^^^^^^^^^^^^^^^

-When looping over valid time (:term:`LOOP_BY` = VALID or REALTIME), the following variables must be set:
+When looping over valid time (`LOOP_BY` = VALID or REALTIME), the following variables must be set:

 :term:`VALID_TIME_FMT`:
 This is the format of the valid times the user can configure in the METplus Wrappers.
-The value of :term:`VALID_BEG` and :term:`VALID_END` must correspond to this format.
+The value of `VALID_BEG` and `VALID_END` must correspond to this format.

 Example::